 beech are a distinctive combination.

 Figure 1.
-Silky parchment on a blue beech twig.
+Silky parchment on an ironwood twig.

 Photo © Gary Emberger.